 I’d just moved to Rockville, MD, and was taken in for a year by my wonderful aunt Jill and uncle Danny.
 I started doing house calls for PC repair around town, and had gotten myself a job with Best Buy’s Geek Squad—by that point I had a Microsoft certification as well, and was overqualified.
 But Danny told me not to go, and used his connections to get me into Network Designs, a small government contracting company in Vienna, VA.
 They hired me on the spot thanks to a directive from the dude at the top, and I started on an hourly contract at $30k/year as an in-house PC/server/networking technician.

-Jed headed up in-house IT operations and various short term contracts.
+Jed headed up in-house IT operations and various short-term contracts.
 I shared his office and worked most closely with him.
 He was kindhearted, a little grumpy, and more than a little bit country.

 Mike wasn’t my manager, but an on-site tech lead.
-On my first day at the FAA he showed me the ropes for a couple hours I think, then I was mostly on my own.
+On my first day at the FAA he showed me the ropes for a couple of hours I think, then I was mostly on my own.
 I did well enough that the FAA asked to keep me around after the three months were up, and I never looked back from my new, unintended career as a programmer.

-🚌 Aside: Since the FAA was in DC, working there was also great for my commute.
-Although it was only a 20 minute drive from Rockville to Vienna, I didn’t have a car.
+Aside: Since the FAA was in DC, working there was also great for my commute.
+Although it was only a 20-minute drive from Rockville to Vienna, I didn’t have a car.
 So I’d been using a patchwork of public transport that took two hours each way between the two buses (including walks to and from) and two trains (that routed me into and back out of DC).

-William joined the FAA contract not long after me, and was immediately the best programmer there.
+William joined the FAA contract not long after me and was immediately the best programmer there.
 He was a role model for me and we became close friends.
-He quickly became the tech lead for day to day work, then guided me into taking over his role when he left.
+He quickly became the tech lead for day-to-day work, then guided me into taking over his role when he left.

-John was the first person I worked with at Network Designs who was more of a full-time manager instead of being hands on.
+John was the first person I worked with at Network Designs who was more of a full-time manager instead of being hands-on.
 We liked each other, but he was focused on contracts and clients.
-He didn’t work on-site at the FAA, was rarely involved in what we built, and mostly deferred to me as the tech lead for things like hiring and day to day team management.
+He didn’t work on-site at the FAA, was rarely involved in what we built, and mostly deferred to me as the tech lead for things like hiring and day-to-day team management.
 I never received a meaningful performance review (I’d write my own), but I did frequently negotiate for more pay.